|Distance||216 miles (348 km)|

 Travel between Milan, Italy and Munich, Germany by train is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of Italy

 All travelers in Germany must observe these coronavirus safety measures:

-The information above was last checked on 8/3/21.
+The information above was last checked on 12/3/21.
 Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Munich as this information can change.

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to Italy is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19: